 By default, Harbor does not ship with certificates.
 It is possible to deploy Harbor without security, so that you can connect to it over HTTP.
 However, using HTTP is acceptable only in air-gapped test or development environments that do not have a connection to the external internet.
 Using HTTP in environments that are not air-gapped exposes you to man-in-the-middle attacks.
 In production environments, always use HTTPS.
-If you enable Content Trust with Notary to properly sign all images, you must use HTTPS.

 To configure HTTPS, you must create SSL certificates.
 You can use certificates that are signed by a trusted third-party CA, or you can use self-signed certificates.
 This section describes how to use

 OpenSSL to create a CA, and how to use your CA to sign a server certificate and a client certificate.
 You can use other CA providers, for example